There are no costs or special permissions required to use the measures, provided that:

-The CYRM is available to researchers at no cost.
-Please fill in the form on this page to receive instant access the CYRM.
-There is no review process, we just keep your information for our files.
+Please fill in the form on this page to receive instant access the measures.
+There is no review process.
+We do, however, keep your basic information for our files.

-The CYRM is a measure which is meant to be directly summed – the score is then used to compare the children in the sample on their levels of resilience.
-We have found that the higher the score, the more these resilience components are present in the lives of participants and the more likely participants are to do well under stress.
+The CYRM and ARM are measures which are meant to be directly summed – the score is then used to compare individuals in the sample on their levels of resilience.
+We have found that the higher the score, the more these resilience resources are present in the lives of participants and the more likely participants are to do well under stress.

-Staff at the RRC are committed to offering tools and services for research and evaluation projects concerned with the well-being of children, youth, and families.
-Although the CYRM will always be available to researchers at no cost, we are no longer able to offer consultation for free.
-Due to the high volume of requests, any further help will now be offered for a fee in order to recover the cost of staff time.
+Staff at the RRC are committed to offering tools and services for research and evaluation projects concerned with the well-being of children, youth, adults, families, and communities.
+Although the measures will always be available to researchers at no cost, we are no longer able to offer consultation for free.
+Due to the high volume of requests, any further help will now be offered on a cost recovery basis.
 To have someone from the RRC consult on one of your projects, please fill out the form on this page.